leMaik/EduCraft/README.md

 ## Usage

 ### Run programs
 Programs for the bot need to be written in books.
-While holding a book with code, use the command `/ec run <environment> [delay]` to run that code. `<environment>` needs to be replaced with the name of an environment.
+While holding a book with code, use the command `/ec run <environment> [delay]` to run that code.
+`<environment>` needs to be replaced with the name of an environment.

 The `[delay]` parameter is optional and can be used to specify the time to wait after executing a function (in milliseconds).
 Lower values will make the program run faster.
 Default is 1000 ms.

 Only one player can run a program in an environment at a time.

 ### Stop programs
 To stop all your running programs, use `/ec stop`.
+To stop a program in a specific environment, use `/ec stopo <environment>`.
+You can only stop your own programs unless you have the `educraft.stop.any` permission.

 ### Reset an environment
 Environments are automatically reset when running a program.
 To reset an environment manually, use `/ec reset <environment>`.
-Note that an environment can only be reset if no program is running in it.
+Note that an environment can only be reset if no program is running in it or if the program that runs in it was started by you, unless you have the `educraft.stop.any` permission.

 ## Programming the bot
 EduCraft provides a set of functions to control the bot.